Aditya-Rajgor/Personal-Projects/Global Terrorism/README.md

  3. Not proper use of latitude and longitude
    * The plan was to make heat map of casualty for all years which have a "Play" button.
 By pressing it it will show all the casualty on geographical map               throughout all years.

+4. Comperision between two to five countries
+   * I saw this type of chart somewhere recently, and it was incredible. it will be really great to see two or more countries side by side for any reason.